Skip to Content

 • Seek Support: Dealing with sexual harassment can be emotionally challenging.
 Reach out to friends, family, or colleagues for support.
 Additionally, consider seeking guidance from a counselor or therapist who can help you navigate the emotional impact of the experience.

 • Contact External Resources: If your internal reporting does not lead to a satisfactory resolution or if you face retaliation, consider reaching out to external resources.
-This may include contacting your country's labor board (in Cook County), the Illinois Human Rights Commission, or seeking legal advice from an employment attorney.
+This may include contacting your country’s labor board (in Cook County), the Illinois Human Rights Commission, or seeking legal advice from a sexual harassment attorney in Chicago from Workplace Law Partners.

 Experiencing sexual harassment in the workplace is a distressing situation, but taking proactive steps can empower you to address the issue and protect your rights.
 By understanding your rights, documenting incidents, and utilizing available resources, you can contribute to creating a safer and more respectful work environment.
 Remember, you are not alone, and there is support available to help you navigate through this challenging experience.